 So, each time we have an emotional reaction, we choose whether to keep the emotional feedback loop going after 90 seconds and let our stress hormones continue flooding in, or whether to stop our emotional reactivity.

-In her work, Taylor points out that if we can observe this response rather than engage with it, we have a lot more power over what we express in the world when we’re under pressure.
+To successfully implement the 90-second rule, Taylor advises that we try to observe our response rather than engage with it.
+The better able we are to do this, the more power we have over what we express in the world when we’re under pressure.

 The act of looking at the elapsed time alone may be enough to remind you to observe rather than engage.
 If you can wait out the reaction, then you will feel less stressed.
 If you continue engaging in the same thoughts, leading to the same reactive emotions, then you’ll stay in the loop.